ycpcs/cs340-fall2015/labs/lab09.md

 Use the `seq` function to convert the map of strings to counts into a sequence.
 Each member of the sequence will be a vector whose first element is a string (word) and whose second element is an integer (count).

-Sort the sequence of string/integer vectors.
+Sort the sequence of string/integer vectors using the [sort](http://clojuredocs.org/clojure.core/sort) function.
 Here is a comparator function that will probably be useful:

 {% highlight clojure %}
 (defn pair-gt [[lkey lval] [rkey rval]]